Tyler-Lam/Knottlab-Tutorials/regression_models/README.md

 Once a feature is found to be significant, the current practice is to perform post-hoc pairwise comparisons, to see which specific comparisons are driving the significance.
 These need to be FDR corrected within each feature but not between different features.

+Caveat: Most of these aren't actually GLMs but since they were used in the original version the name stuck

 ### Scripts

 1. `BetaGLM.py`, `GammaGLM.py`, `NegativeBinomial.py`, and `ZeroInflatedNegativeBinomial.py` - python scripts that use statsmodels base models to perform beta regression and gamma regression respectively